MEOM/meom-filters/readme.md

 # MEOM filters

-Note: this is **not** a plug and play WordPress plugin which you can just download and active.
+Note: this is **not** a plug and play WordPress plugin which you can just download and activate.

 This is more like a starting point for filtering and searching any post types in WordPress.
 As a starting point check